GVSU-CloudApplicationsDevelopment/CloudAppsDev/_posts/10-Automation.md

 * [Firebase (Full-Stack App Development - Week 5 topic)](https://firebase.google.com/)
 * *Propose a "difficult" service if you have a particular interest*

 This assignment has you proposing your topic for me to approve.
 The amount of effort I'll be looking for is approximately 2-3 assignments worth of effort (so a functioning prototype that meets agreed-upon specifications).
-I'll also be looking for you to do a small writeup and record a demo video that will be due with your final deliverables (will be due during Finals week).
+I'll also be looking for you to do a small writeup and record a demo video that will be due with your final deliverables.

 ## Additional Resources